Coventry United to enter liquidation

 The club, founded in 2013, turned professional for the 2021-22 season and sit 11th of 12 teams in the Women's Championship.

-In a statement, the club said it could not offer more detail "at this point".
+The club said in a statement it could not offer more detail "at this point".

+Club captain Katie Wilkinson told 5 Live Drive: "The girls are gutted, angry, upset and still in shock.
+They feel lost right now."

+Wilkinson said that the players were due to have training on Thursday morning but were told it was cancelled and instead had join a zoom call at 10am the same day.

 Goalkeeper Olivia Clark tweeted: "To come into work and to find out that you no longer have the job that you've always dreamed of is heartbreaking."